AphasiacSS/MordhauDuep/README.md

 AutoHotkey: https://www.autohotkey.com/

-***When you are done changing the script ctrl+s to save and just double click the file again and hit yes to the popup if  there is one***
+***When you are done changing the macro ctrl+s to save and just double click the file again and hit yes to the popup if  there is one***

 Credit goes to Lome for finding the glitch